Study rooms are available for 2 hours daily. Reserve a study room »

 About the tables

-- At the center of each table is a media well with 6 power outlets as well as 6 pucks (Personal User Control Key) that allow you to connect your device to one or both of the monitors
+- At the center of each table are 6 power outlets and 6 pucks (Personal User Control Key) that allow you to connect your device to one or both of the monitors

 - Each table offers three HDMI pucks and one each Display Port, Mini DisplayPort (Apple), and VGA

 Make sure the table is on

-The power button is located on the media well at the center of the table.
-If the light is Green the table is active, if it is white press the power button and the table will activate.
+The power button is located at the center of the table.
+If the light is green, the table is active.
+If it is white, press the power button and the table will activate.

 Connect your device

-Laptops, tablets, and other devices can be connected to the media:scape tables using any of the provided pucks; A connection diagram can be found on the inside flap of the media well.
+Laptops, tablets, and other devices can be connected to the tables using any of the provided pucks; A connection diagram can be found on the inside flap of the media well.
 Our staff are happy to assist at any time.

 - Connect the puck to your laptop.